-To further ensure adherence with the policy, procedures applicable to Board members and our officers have been established for blackout periods with respect to quarterly trading restrictions as well as event-specific trading restriction periods.
-The policy provides guidance as to what constitutes material information and when information becomes public.
-The policy addresses transactions by family members and controlled entities, as well as other transactions which are prohibited, such as short-term trading, short sales, publicly trading in options, margin purchases and pledging.
-The policy discusses the consequences of an insider trading violation and additional procedures applicable to Board members and our officers.
-The policy requires all persons subject to the policy to provide written certification of their understanding of, and intent to comply with, the policy.
+To further ensure adherence with our Insider Trading Policy, procedures applicable to Board members and our officers have been established for blackout periods with respect to quarterly trading restrictions as well as event-specific trading restriction periods.
+Our Insider Trading Policy provides guidance as to what constitutes material information and when information becomes public.
+Our Insider Trading Policy also addresses transactions by family members and controlled entities.